Wicklow by E-BIKE

-- Day 1: Arrive and Overnight In Dublin
+- Day 1: Arrive and stay overnight in Dublin

 - Day 2: Dublin To Wicklow Town

-- After a good hearty breakfast, you will collect your e-bike in Dublin City Centre and you can take one of two options for your first day on the e-bike.
+After a good hearty breakfast, you will collect your E-Bike in Dublin City Centre and can take one of two options for your first day on the Wicklow Way E-Bike tour.